jenniferholcomb/PierresBakery/README.md

 * A method that takes users order, determines if user wants bread, pastry, or both
 * A method that calculates cost of how many loaves
 * A method that calculates cost of how many pastry
-* A method that discounts bread
-* A method that discounts pastry

 * Return total cost of order to user

 ## Known Bugs